 The Temptation of Christ

 The argument that the Temptation of Christ was an indication that he was imperfect is common in Unitarian circles.
+This post is part of my Trinity series.
+For full context and recommended reading order, start with the series introduction.
 Flaws The bible clearly teaches in Heb 4:15 that Jesus was tempted in every way that we are, but he did not sin.
-This is not evidence that Jesus was imperfect.
-In juxtaposing Heb 4:15 with Jas 1:13, Unitarians are arguing as follows.
-Jesus was tempted.
-God cannot be tempted.
-Ergo...
+This is not evidence that Jesus was imperfect...

 Does the Trinity mean that God Changes?

 The incarnation of Christ is a fundamental doctrine in theology that asserts the union of Divinity and humanity in the person of Jesus Christ.
 It is a key concept in the Trinity but a sticking point for unitarians.
 Therefore, the question we ask in this article is, does the Trinity mean that God changes?
-I think this is a pretty complex argument and I suspect that points made on either side of...
+This post is part of my Trinity series.
+For full context and recommended reading order, start...

 The Doctrine of the Trinity is not Pagan in Origin